Compare AI gateway alternatives without staying stuck in feature-checklist mode.

 Portkey alternative

-Use this when the buyer is deciding whether a gateway-only shortlist is enough or whether operator workflow and broader rollout matter.
+Use this when the buyer is deciding whether a gateway-only shortlist is enough or whether console workflow and broader deployment requirements matter.

 Kong AI Gateway alternative

-Use this when the real question is whether AI rollout belongs inside a broader gateway platform decision or an AI-specific control plane.
+Use this when the real question is whether AI belongs inside a broader gateway platform decision or a focused AI-specific platform and review workflow.

 LiteLLM alternative

-Use this when the team is separating a lightweight proxy path from a broader governed AI gateway rollout.
+Use this when the team is separating a lightweight proxy path from a broader AI gateway platform decision.

 Three common buying motions behind AI gateway queries